ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/aggregating.rst

 Counting Unique Values
 ---------------------------------

-It is often helpful to not only count the number of rows, but count the number of unique values of a column.
+It is often helpful to not only count the number of rows but also to count the number of unique values of a column.
 You can do this using the ``DISTINCT`` keyword.

 To count the distinct values of a column, you can simply use ``COUNT`` along